mezis/mezis.github.com/_posts/2014-09-28-the-hunt-begins.md

 _Caveat Emptor_: The plural of (my) anecdote is not data---I'm just one data point.
 I'm also in the almost-unbelievably lucky situation of a [highly-demanded craft][demand]: I'm a software engineer.
-The number of us "programmers" is far outstripped by the number of available positions (particularly in London, Paris, and of course [the US][gov]).
+The number of competent "programmers" is far outstripped by the number of available positions (particularly in London, Paris, and of course [the][ars-edu] [US][gov]).
 Given the savoury anecdotes I've heard from colleagues and [read](http://compositecode.com/2014/04/09/ive-officially-sent-this-email-over-100-times-to-recruiters-looking-for-net-developers/) in